RaviKarrii/purnima/README.md

 # Purnima Vedic Astrology Library

-A comprehensive Vedic Astrology library for Java that provides asthakoot (eight-fold compatibility), panchang (five elements), and chart generation capabilities using **accurate Swiss Ephemeris calculations** for precise planetary positions.
+A comprehensive Vedic Astrology library for Java that provides asthakoot (eight-fold compatibility), panchang (five elements), chart generation, dasa (planetary periods), and muhurta (auspicious timings) capabilities using **accurate Swiss Ephemeris calculations** for precise planetary positions.
 This library is designed to be consumed by anyone who needs precise Vedic astrology calculations in their applications.

 ## 🌟 Key Features